attack68/rateslib/docs/source/u_calendars.rst

 **NamedCal**

-The :class:`~rateslib.calendars.NamedCal` class is a wrapper for a *UnionCal*.
+The :class:`~rateslib.scheduling.NamedCal` class is a wrapper for a *UnionCal*.
 It is a convenient object because it will construct holiday calendars directly from *rateslib's* pre-defined list of *Cals* using a **string parsing syntax**, which is suitable for multi-currency *Instruments*.
 This also improves *serialization* as shown below.